 Country Junction Feeds has a variety of products to meet the needs of the organic livestock producer.
 The mill is certified to produce organic feeds by Pro-Cert and has been since 2008.
 A dedicated receiving and bin system for this specialized feed line was installed in 2011.
 Country Junction takes the production of high quality and nutritious organic feeds seriously.

 We are proud to manufacture products certified by "Pro-Cert Organic Systems Ltd.", in the only full-line feed mill producing organic feeds in Alberta since 2008.

-We produce organic feeds, customized or premixes, for Dairy, Poultry, Swine, Equine and Other Species.
+We produce organic complete feeds, supplements and premixes, for Dairy, Poultry, Swine, Equine and Other Species.

 It seems that organic is on everyone’s lips these days, but what does “organic” really mean?

 Organic refers to the way agricultural products are grown and processed; organic food is produced using environmentally and animal friendly farming methods.
 Organic certification lets consumers know that every step along the supply chain has protected and maintained the organic integrity that begins on the farm.

 In Canada, this system is governed by government organic standards and regulations, and applies to both domestic and imported products.
 Canada’s organic standards are among the most recognized in the world, and place strict limits and prohibitions on the use of toxic and persistent pesticides; synthetic fertilizers; the routine use of drugs, antibiotics or synthetic hormones; animal cloning; genetic engineering (“GMOs”); sewage sludge (“biosolids”); and irradiation.
 Organic standards also forbid the use of artificial food colours, flavours, sweeteners, preservatives and many other processing aids and ingredients in processed foods.